aresrpg/.github/profile/README.md

 ```

 # Metaverse
-We leverage the Effinity blockchain to access NFTs in the game world.
+We leverage the Solana blockchain to access NFTs in the game world.

 # Contact